 - what is written in the terms of sale for the vehicle.

 If you have purchased your vehicle from a dealer, your contract of sale and the ACL will outline what you’re entitled to and for how long.
-If you believe you are entitled to have a problem fixed by the dealer and are encountering issues, contact our dispute resolution service for help.
+If you believe you are entitled to have a problem fixed by the dealer and are encountering issues, contact our business advisory service for help.

 If you’re purchasing a vehicle privately, it will be up to you to pay for any repairs.